 Configure "Then Create a Signal" settings

 - On Entity.
-Select the Entity field—an IP address, MAC address, hostname, or username—in the Record that the resulting Signal should be associated with.
+Select the Entity field—for example, an IP address, MAC address, hostname, and so on—in the Record that the resulting Signal should be associated with.
 (In CSE, an Insight is a set of Signals with the same Entity field.)
 Select a value from the pull-down list.

 - using the name.
 Define the name for Signals fired by the rule.
 You can enter text, and include Record fields from the custom token list.
 Including Record field values in the Signal name can make it more meaningful.note

 When you're configuring a Threshold and Chain rule, you don't supply a Signal name; a Signal fired by those rule types has the same name as the rule that fired it.